17 Hundred 90 Inn

 The property, which is situated in the Savannah Historic District, occupies what was originally three separate residences.
 The western part of the building (on Lincoln Street), built around 1822 by Steele White, was a duplex.
 The smaller eastern section, meanwhile, was built by the Powers family in 1888.
 The ground level is believed to be part of an earlier structure that was burned in the Savannah fire of 1820.

-The inn also owns a three-story guest house across East York Street.

 Anna Powers, a former resident of one of the three properties from the late 18th century into the early 19th century, supposedly jumped out of one of its windows to her death after an argument with her love interests, an English sailor who had gone AWOL to be with her.
 Another version is that Powers was pushed to her death, possibly by another female who was in love with the same sailor.
 Her ghost reportedly haunts the property.

-The inn was featured in a season 2 episode of My Ghost Story.
+The inn, which was featured in a season 2 episode of My Ghost Story, also owns a three-story guest house across East York Street.